ECCC-ASTD-MRD/gem/README.md

 ## Working with model outputs

 The model stores its outputs in FST files.
-These tools can be used to perform various tasks on the output files:
+The following tools can be used to perform various tasks on the output files:

 - ```voir``` lists the records in FST files: